-On the official Microsoft link, you’ll not only find all the software packages you need but also optional updates and hotfixes, including the .NET framework, driver kits, web browsers, developer tools, and service packs for Xbox games, such as Microsoft Flight Simulator.
-Also, if you need to install older software, you can.
-Naturally, you shouldn’t expect to find third-party software on the official site.
+On the official link, you’ll not only find all the software packages you need but also optional updates and hotfixes, including the .NET framework, PC security and optimization tools, driver kits, web browsers, developer tools, and service packs for Xbox games, such as Microsoft Flight Simulator.
+Also, if you need to install older software versions, you can.
+Naturally, you shouldn’t expect to find third-party software on the Microsoft site.

 2. Microsoft Store

 Continuing with our “you can’t go wrong with the source” approach, Microsoft Store is a recommended source for downloading frequently used and popular Windows software.
 Apart from native Microsoft apps available on Microsoft.com, you also get access to several third-party apps designed for a Windows system.
-These include iTunes, Netflix, Amazon Prime, Hulu, Facebook, Spotify, VLC, Python, Adobe Lightroom, Pinterest, Ubuntu for Microsoft, Slack, Screen Recorder Pro, Zoom for Microsoft Edge, and many more.
+These include Netflix, Amazon Prime, Hulu, Facebook, Spotify, VLC, Python, Adobe Lightroom, Pinterest, Ubuntu for Microsoft, Slack, Screen Recorder Pro, Zoom for Microsoft Edge, and plenty of latest games.

-One reason Microsoft Store is more popular than other sites is that it is designed to work with Windows systems, which got updated with your last PC update.
+One reason Microsoft Store is more popular than other sites is because it is designed to work with Windows systems, and the software gets automatically updated with a PC update.
 Downloading any non-native apps is so much easier and faster than running a manual installer.
-Basically, the third-party software developers worked to optimize their offering for a Windows 10 environment.
+Basically, the third-party software developers worked to optimize their offering for a Windows environment.
 This means there will be absolutely no compatibility issues.
 However, some users have reported problems with Microsoft Store, for which we have an extensive troubleshooting guide.

 SourceForge is worth its reputation as a reliable open source and business software download site.
 What I like most about SourceForge is that it aims to address an important user concern that the third-party software may not be the official one.
 This is done through a ticker that the software is an “exact mirror” of the official project hosted on the official site.
 While other download sites also give similar indications, SourceForge has an extra reassuring "feel" about it.